altanner/graphical-data-apps/site-build/content/posts/04charts.md

 ```
 This is a useful argument to use, especially if you have a more complex layout with columns and containers.

-### Beginning customising our chart
+### Customising our chart
-This is a nice start, but Plotly can do much better than this!
+This is a good start, but Plotly can do much better than this!
 Given there is more information in our dataframe, we use this to convey more.
 Let's colour our dots, using the Continent as our colouring key.
 This is done by adding to the arguments building our chart object:
 ```Python
 chart = px.scatter(
     data_frame=demo_df,